mathrip/HIPLAY7/README.md

 where :
   - <DATE_NIP> : the acquisition date in format yyyymmdd and the patient NIP.
 Correspond to subject identifier
   - <output_path> : the path to the output folder
   - --noseg (optional) : use this flag if you do not want to perform cortical and hippocampal parcellations.
-The program will only compute the two first steps.
+The program will only compute the first two steps.

 Exemple :\
-`myelin_content_hippo.py 20190719_mr331057 /home/Documents/Hiplay_results`
+`myelin_content_hippo.py 20190719_mr331057 /home/Documents/Hiplay_results --noseg`

 Notes :
-- The whole process can take up to 30h for images resolution of 0.75m
+- The whole process can take up to 40h for images resolution of 0.75mm iso.
 - This program has been only test for Linux users.
 - For more information about the inputs/outputs data, please refers to the functions description within the python script.